How to Dispose of Used Batteries

 Put the box near your trash cans so that, when you reach out to trash the batteries, your shot veers toward the used battery box instead of the trash can.

-Then, when your box of bad boys is full, take it to your local Home Improvement store – by law, they have to accept the batteries.
+Then, when your box of bad boys is full, take it to company that hauls away your trash each week – by law, they have to accept the batteries.
 They will take them to those recycling places that can handle alkaline batteries.

 Look at you!
 You saved the world, got rid of your bad batteries, and simplified your life, all by making a box!